Waist-to-Height Calculator

 Is waist-to-height ratio better than BMI?

-For most adults, yes — waist-to-height ratio is a stronger predictor of cardiometabolic risk than BMI.
-BMI uses only your weight and height, so it cannot tell muscle apart from fat, and it ignores where the fat is stored.
-A muscular athlete and a sedentary person with the same BMI have very different health pictures.
+BMI uses only your weight and your height.
+That makes it quick, but it cannot tell muscle apart from fat, and it does not account for where you carry it.
+A muscular athlete and a sedentary person can share a BMI and have very different health pictures.

 Waist-to-height ratio ranges